kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 ```

 Then you send the `WhitelistEnvelope` to a server for signing.
 The server response should be a  `TransactionEnvelope` with a second signature, which can then be sent to a Horizon server for execution on the blockchain.

+**Note:** In a production environment, the server to which you send the `WhitelistEnvelope` for signing is your back-end server running the Kin SDK for Python.
+See [Transferring Kin to another account using whitelist service](../documentation/python-sdk#transferring-kin-to-another-account-using-whitelist-service) for more information.

 ```swift
 func sendTransaction(_ transactionEnvelope: TransactionEnvelope,